rohan-paul/SignUp-Form-with-Passport/README.md

 ## Simple MERN Passport Template for a sign-in and sign-up form built with Mongo, Express, ReactJS, Node.js.

+For authentication, I am using passport-local strategy and for salting, I am using bcrypt

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).